 In my early thirties, my mind began to transform.
-It came about when I started to spend more time in fellowship with God.
-The romantic relationship (a quite unhealthy one) I was in at the time kept me seeking God’s face.
+The transformation came about when I started to spend more time in fellowship with God.
+The romantic relationship (quite an unhealthy one) I was in at the time kept me seeking God’s face.
 The more I sought Him out, the Holy Spirit began to show me many mysteries of the Bible, which made me take a long look at myself.

-The Bible was no longer “a book” that I took to church on Sunday’s, or one that I opened to read Genesis, Psalm, Proverbs, and then the New Testament (all but Revelation).
+The Bible was no longer “a book” I took to church on Sundays or opened to read Genesis, Psalms, Proverbs, and then the New Testament (all but Revelation).
 The Bible started to change me from the inside out.
-The words were living and active (Hebrews 4:12).
+The Words are living and active (Hebrews 4:12).

 The Word filled me with the Living Water promised to the lady at the well and the food I hungered for regularly.
 I started asking God for help interpreting the scriptures.
 In my Tanya voice, I would read a passage and say, “God, I don’t understand this at all.
 What does that mean?”

-Also, I attended a noontime Bible study every Wednesday at a church located in Alpharetta, GA, near my then job.
-This class was LIT, and it was everything y’all, I was in love with the teaching.
-It was everything I was missing.
-It was very interactive and it took me through the Bible instead of just scriptures here and there.
-I started the class in the NT (New Testament) and worked my way towards the end (obviously, this took years).
+I also attended a noontime Bible study every Wednesday at a church in Alpharetta, GA, near my then job at Grainger.
+This class was LIT, it was everythingggggg y’all, I loved the teaching.
+The fiya teaching was everything I was missing.
+It was very interactive and took us through the Bible instead of just scriptures here and there.
+I started the class in the NT (New Testament) and worked my way toward the end (obviously, this took years).

 And it also didn’t hurt that I could pick up the phone and ask my dad (Minister George Quinn) tons of questions, which I’m sure he was more than delighted to answer (smile)!

 The class led me to desire God more, and to this day I still thirst after His righteousness.
-Although the identity piece hadn’t fully registered during this time, the fact was that I was growing spiritually by God’s standard was rewarding.
+Although the identity piece hadn’t fully registered during this time, the fact that I was growing spiritually by God’s standard was rewarding.
 I no longer viewed success in the way that the world did, and you shouldn’t either.

-I can honestly say my walk started going to new heights when I realized that I loved and personally knew the God of the Bible.
+I can honestly say my walk started reaching new heights when I realized that I loved and knew the God of the Bible.
 The Creator of all.
 The King of all kings.
-It was exciting when I gained an understanding of who and what LaTanya meant to God.
+It was exciting when I understood who and what LaTanya meant to God.
 God blew me away—and I still am!

-Unfortunately, that romantic relationship that pushed me towards God would continue for a couple more years into marriage.
-Of course, it hindered my growth tremendously.
-God wasn’t able to do full work in me until I fully surrendered and walked away from that situation.
+Unfortunately, that romantic relationship that pushed me toward God became a short-lived marriage that ended in a divorce.
+Of course, the marriage hindered my growth tremendously.
+God couldn’t do full work in me until I fully surrendered and walked away from that situation.
 I don’t condone divorce, but there are Biblical reasons for them.

 ONLY GOD CAN UNVEIL YOUR IDENTITY

 To know who you are, we have to know your history, not just history about your race (which is still essential), but your spiritual history.
 You need to know about Israel, Gentiles, and the Old Testament.
 When this world passes away, your soul and spirit will live.

 Satan, the accuser of the brethren, works non-stop to keep you from knowing your identity.
-But, after learning more and more about who you are to God—you will see why.
+Nonetheless, after learning more and more about who you are to God—you’ll see why.

 You are to believe who God says you are—this is how you must describe yourself from now on.
 You must see yourself from His view and God’s eye view vantage.
-I encourage you to read the gospel of John to get started on your journey.
+I encourage you to read John’s gospel to start your journey.

 John 8:31 NIV says, …”If you hold to my teaching, you are really my disciples.
 Then you will know the truth and the truth will set you free.”

-- You grew up on the wrong side of the tracks
+- Grew up on the wrong side of the tracks

-- You are falsely accused of something you didn’t do
+- Falsely accused of something you didn’t do

-- You feel you no longer want to live
+- Feel you no longer want to live

 …your soul can heal and overcome all the odds you believed were stacked against you because Jesus Christ is Lord!
 You can kiss insecurity goodbye.

 A warped identity leaves you looking for love and solutions in all the wrong places.
 It would be easy for one to believe that getting married or having a baby will solve their problems and fill the void.
 Therefore, some of us take on whatever toxic or unhealthy situation that comes our way for the sake of not being alone.
 This need of wanting to be accepted also causes many to join cults, gangs, or keep company with bad influences.